rails/weblog/_posts/2017-11-25-Rails-5-2-Active-Storage-Redis-Cache-Store-HTTP2-Early-Hints-Credentials.markdown

 pre-configured build pipeline run by Webpack.
 We keep strengthening that relationship.

 And of course there’s about [five bajillion other fixes, improvements, and tweaks](https://github.com/rails/rails/compare/v5.1.4...master/) in this new, big release of Rails.
-It’s been lovingly tendered over the past seven months or so since Rails 5.1.
-We’re so happy to share all this with you, and as always thank the [many, many contributors](http://contributors.rubyonrails.org/edge/contributors) for their continued effort to make Rails the wonderful framework that it is.
+It's been lovingly tendered over the past seven months or so since Rails 5.1.
+We're so happy to share all this with you, and as always thank the [many, many contributors](http://contributors.rubyonrails.org/edge/contributors) for their continued effort to make Rails the wonderful framework that it is.

 This is the first beta release of Rails 5.2.
 We are still putting the final touches on everything, but you are strongly